-- To address the NO_x exceedances recorded from October 2023 - April 2024, the Contractor will conduct an overhaul of the ASP and arrange for a visit by the supplier to improve the reliability and performance of the system. - To address the SO2 exceedances recorded from October 2023 - April 2024, SO2 sampling and testing was completed by a third-party laboratory that showed lower SO2 values than those reported by the CEMS.
+Monitoring Location Measures/ Actions to Address any Exceedances Implementation Timeline & Status testing was completed by a third-party laboratory that showed lower SO 2 values than those reported by the CEMS.
 The lower values measured by the laboratory was attributed to methane gas interference.
-Based on this study, it was proposed to implement a correction factor in the CEMS to adjust for the methane gas interference. - To address the NH3 exceedances recorded from October 2023 - April 2024, the Contractor will conduct an overhaul of the ASP and arrange for a visit by the supplier. - To address the HCl exceedances recorded from October 2023 - April 2024, the Contractor will conduct an overhaul of the ASP and arrange for a visit by the supplier.
+Based on this study, it was proposed to implement a correction factor in the CEMS to adjust for the methane gas interference.
+After review by MT and IEC, the correction factor was implemented in May 2024.
+To address the ongoing NH 3 exceedances recorded from October 2023 - June 2024, the Contractor conducted an overhaul of the ASP and arranged for a visit by the supplier.
+To address the HCl exceedances recorded from October 2023 - May 2024, the Contractor conducted an overhaul of the ASP and arranged for a visit by the supplier.
+The updated SO 2 correction factor was implemented on 17 May 2024.